This post may contain affiliate links. Please see my disclosure policy.

 Apple cranberry crumble pie is a must-bake this season, with a flaky all-butter crust enveloping tender apples and cranberries.
 The secret to this pie is caramelizing the fruit first with a touch of brandy and maple syrup – this step tempers the tartness of the cranberries, softens the apples, and adds dimension to the filling.

-With a buttery lid of oatmeal-brown sugar crumble topping, this is one fine pie to share and savor with your family this Thanksgiving!
+With a buttery lid of oatmeal-brown sugar crumble topping, this is one fine pie to share and savor with your friends and family this Thanksgiving!

 Crumble Pie Success